Islamic Studies Program

 • Islamic civilization

-• History of Islamic sects
+• The history of Islamic sects

-• Notable Muslim scholars in history
+• Muslim scholars throughout history

 Islamic Sects